sh-ow/vhdl-capf/README.md

 ## Customization
 There is mainly one parameter that can be set by the user, according to his
-needs: _vhdl-search-completion-buffers_.
+needs: _vhdl-capf-search-vhdl-buffers-for-candidates_.
 As stated in the belonging comment, the value of this variable controls the amount of other buffers that is being searched for completion candidates.
 In principle there are two settings: t and a number.
 If this is t ALL available buffers with the vhdl major-mode